What to Wear to Jury Duty 2026: Complete Dress Code Guide

 Selection Day vs. Trial Days

-Jury selection day deserves extra attention.
+Selection day deserves extra attention.
 Attorneys and judges actively observe potential jurors during voir dire, and first impressions influence their decisions.
-According to the American Bar Association, trial lawyers routinely assess jurors' demeanor, body language, and yes, their clothing during selection.
+The American Bar Association notes that trial lawyers routinely assess jurors' demeanor, body language, and clothing during selection.

 On trial days, maintain a consistent business casual standard.
-Comfort becomes more important since you may sit for six to eight hours, but professionalism remains expected throughout the trial.
+Comfort matters more since you may sit for six to eight hours, but professionalism is still expected throughout the trial.

 Finding the right jury duty outfit as a woman means balancing professionalism with comfort.
-These outfit formulas work across most courthouses and keep you looking polished without overdressing.
+These formulas work across most courthouses without overdressing.

 Outfit 1: Blouse and Tailored Pants

 A solid-color blouse tucked into tailored dress pants is the most reliable option.
 Choose navy, gray, black, or cream.
-Add a structured cardigan or blazer for courtrooms that run cold, which most do.
+Add a structured cardigan or blazer for courtrooms that run cold (and most do).

 Formula: Silk or cotton blouse + tailored trousers + loafers or low heels + structured bag